 - Boosts energy

 There’s even evidence that spirulina can reduce signs of aging caused by exposure to UV light as well as help patients who have atopic dermatitis (eczema and related conditions).
-This means it’s a great ingredient to include in creams for damaged skin like Elixir.
+This means it’s a great ingredient to include in creams for damaged skin like Cream.

 Spirulina is available in pill or powder form as well as flakes.
 In these forms, it’s most commonly dried or freeze-dried to make it more convenient to take.